-Eighty-two species were found in across both sampling areas during 1997 and 1998, and the species similarity between the two areas was 65%.
+Eighty-two species were found across both sampling areas during 1997 and 1998, and the species similarity between the two areas was 65%.
 Using species abundance data for each meadow type, canonical discriminant analysis and regression tree analysis were used to identify species that were important in distinguishing among meadow types.

 Fourteen species were important in distinguishing among meadow types in the Tetons and seven were important in distinguishing meadow types in the Gallatins (6 of the 7 species were common to both lists).
-These 14 species could be used to clearly separate each of the five meadow communities for both Our models of species-habitat sampling areas. relationships were then tested with canonical discriminant analysis and discriminant analysis (i.e., species data from the Gallatins were used to build a model that was tested on Teton data and vice versa).
+These 14 species could be used to clearly separate each of the five meadow communities for both sampling areas.
+Our models of species-habitat relationships were then tested with canonical discriminant analysis and discriminant analysis (i.e., species data from the Gallatins were used to build a model that was tested on Teton data and vice versa).
 Predictability was not high using five habitat classes.
 However, if we collapsed the meadows into three classes rather than five, meadow type was up to 67% predictable overall.
 Meadow types at the two extremes of the gradient were 90-100% predictable while the mesic (middle gradient) meadow type was less easily predicted.
+Finally, butterfly species abundance and distribution were used to test predictability of meadow type in each region.
+Meadow type was predicted with a 92-96% accuracy in the Tetons (Borgognone et al. 1999), but the success rate was much lower in the Gallatins.
+We hypothesize that the small size of the meadows in the Gallatin ecosytem (see below) is making predictability much more difficult as compared to the Teton ecosystem.